 Ticket/ information desk

-There are several bench seats in the reception area.
+There is a bench seat in the reception area.
 The area is evenly and well lit with overhead lighting.
 There is a hearing loop system installed at the counter.

 Things to See and Do

 Toilets are located on the ground floor with level access from the reception area (opposite the temporary exhibition gallery).
 There are also two toilets by the Lifelong Learning Centre.
 Emergency pull cord and response provided.
 There is a basin with mixer lever tap and support rails.

 Corinium Museum Shop

 The Corinium Museum Shop and Cirencester Visitor Information Centre can be accessed directly from the reception area.
 The shop is level throughout and there is a low level desk and counter.
 Staff can offer assistance if required.
 All items are clearly priced and with low level displays.

 Jacks Café is adjacent to the Museum and offers a wide range of drinks, hot meals and snacks.
 Please let the café know if you have any dietary requirements or allergies, telephone 01285 640 888.

 The café is accessible via the Roman Military Gallery of the Museum and from outside via Black Jack Street.